-Members: School Psychology Team Responsibilities:
+Members: School Psychology Team

-- Coordinate with Executive Director tasks related to counseling staff, students and families as needed in response to emergency events including, but not limited to

-- 1. Suicide prevention

-- 2. Post emergency event counseling

-• Provide psychological first aid and establish buddy system to support students or staff in need. • Keep log of students dispatched for emergency medical assistance and that need follow-through and referrals.
+- Coordinate with Executive Director tasks related to counseling staff, scholars and families as needed in response to emergency events including, but not limited to - 1.
+Suicide prevention - 2.
+Post emergency event counseling - Provide psychological first aid and establish buddy system to support scholars or staff in need. - Keep log of scholars dispatched for emergency medical assistance and that need follow-through and referrals.